jeremy-banks/devops/README.md

 | ${\color{blue}gitlab.svc.aws.domain.tld}$ | A | shared-services | load balancers |
 | ${\color{red}wsu.wsu.aws.domain.tld}$ | A | workload-wsu | load balancers |

-${\color{green}www .domain.tld‌}$ is the marketing website hosted in the sdlc account.
-The sdlc account also hosts multi-tenant deployments and pooled resources like api and ftp.
+${\color{green}www .domain.tld‌}$ is the marketing website hosted in the SDLC account.
+The SDLC account also hosts multi-tenant deployments and pooled resources like API and FTP.

 ${\color{blue}gitlab .domain.tld}$ is the private source code management hosted in the shared services account.
 The shared services account also hosts applications like artifactory, jenkins, nagios, etc.